drinkbird/drinkbird.github.io/_posts/blog/2021-05-25-the-prisoners-dilemma.md

 ## Conclusion

 So that is The Prisoner's Dilemma.
 Sometimes our dominant strategy is far from optimal.
-And even though cooperation would bring everyone to a much more advantageous position, anti-social behaviour can be observed everywhere.
+And even though cooperation would bring everyone to a much more advantageous position, anti-social behavior can be observed everywhere.

 Don't just expect others to act; do your part and lead by example.
 Build trust, credibility, and rapport with others in your groups, as the reputation you build for yourself follows you everywhere.
 It doesn't only hold you personally accountable, but it also affects the decision-making process of others, contributing to the overall success or failure of your group's objectives.